hasura/ndc-hub/rfcs/0011-cli-and-connector-packaging.md

 ### Summary of changes

+- The `uri` specified in the `BinaryCliPluginPlatform` should download a tar package, where all the files required to run the plugin are present.
+For example, you may need to provide some `.dll` files for the windows binary to work correctly, supporting header files for a plugin which is not statically linked.

 - Add a new optional field `version` to the `ConnectorMetadataDefinition` type.
 This field will be used to version the connector metadata definition.
 - Introduce a new type `BinaryInlineCliPluginDefinition` to specify the binary CLI plugin information in the `connector-metadata.yaml`, this type contains the platform information.